 Given that these smart contracts are often decentralized in their operation, they are transparent, decentralized, and tamper-resistant and only controlled by the multiple nodes of the underlying blockchain network.
 Smart contract escrow services are becoming increasingly popular and useful for automating several financial transactions.

 Multi-signature escrow wallets are escrow services that require two or more users to digitally sign a document before it is accepted.
 In essence, a multi-signature wallet escrow will require more than two parties to sign off on an agreement before it is considered valid.

-To fund a multi-signature wallet, the private address or keys of the parties participating in the transaction and that of one or more intermediaries are required.
-Likewise, when the parties fulfill the stipulated conditions surrounding the transactions, they must sign that transaction using their keys before the funds are released.
+To fund a multi-signature wallet, the private addresses or keys of the parties participating in the transaction and that of one or more intermediaries are required.
+Likewise, when the parties fulfil the stipulated conditions surrounding the transactions, they must sign that transaction using their keys before the funds are released.

 4. Peer-to-peer escrow

 A Peer-to-Peer (P2P) escrow is a transaction that involves two parties where the intermediary serves as the fund custodian.
 This is the most popular type of escrow service available.
 It involves two transacting parties and a neutral mediator – which could be a broker or a cryptocurrency exchange (they are different).
 The seller's assets are temporarily moved from their wallets to the escrow until the buyer completes their end of the bargain.